calderpg/power_tools/README.md

 Stability and development status
 --------------------------------
 `power_msgs` - This package is currently stable.
 Additional fields in the PowerState message are not currently planned.
-Additional service may be defined, but they will no break compatibility with the current interface.
+Additional services may be defined, but they will not break compatibility with the current interface.

 `dcdc_driver` - Currently stable, although better error recovery will be added in the near future.
 Output voltage control will also be added in the comming months.